Contact Form HTML — Copy-Paste Working Code

 How does spam protection work?

 splitforms runs every submission through an AI classifier on top of the honeypot field.
-Recognized spam is routed to a separate dashboard folder; legitimate submissions reach your inbox.
+Recognized spam is routed to a separate dashboard folder; legitimate submissions stay in your dashboard and can trigger owner email delivery on every plan.

 Related guides